alexranaldi/CWSL_DIGI/README.md

 ## Latest ##

-The latest version is 0.85.
-[Download Windows 64-bit zip] (./bin/CWSL_DIGI-0.85-release.zip)
+The latest version is 0.85 - [Download Windows 64-bit zip](./bin/CWSL_DIGI-0.85-release.zip)

-Notable enhancements in 0.85 include proper decoding of contest messages, and providing band information to RBN Aggregator such that it is displayed on RBN's website.
+Notable enhancements in 0.85 include
+1. proper decoding of contest messages
+2. providing band information to RBN Aggregator such that it is displayed on RBN's website

 ## Installation ##